 The Legal Negotiations, Creditors Hearings And Motions

 Upon receiving the petition, your creditors will begin preparing their case for having certain debts removed.
 Typically, the judge will order a ‘meeting of the creditors’ where your creditors will argue that they want their money, rather than a forfeiture of property.
-They will petition the court and we will handle all motions and hearings to fight to have as much of your debt included in the petition as the courts will allow.
-Don’t worry, we will attend all necessary hearings and court appointments during this part of the process.
+They will petition the court and I will handle all motions and hearings to fight to have as much of your debt included in the petition as the courts will allow.
+Don’t worry, I will attend all necessary hearings and court appointments during this part of the process.
 This part of the legal process typically takes anywhere from four to six months.

 The 341 Hearing

-We are a debt relief agency.
-We help people file for bankruptcy relief under the U.S. Bankruptcy Code.
+I am a debt relief agent.
+I help people file for bankruptcy relief under the Bankruptcy Code.